-No. However, you must submit a proposed course plan and demonstrate how the remaining requirements will be accomplished by the Jan.
-1 matriculation date.
+Yes.
+Upon application, you must submit a proposed course plan demonstrating how any remaining requirements will be completed by August..

-No, pre-requisites need to be fulfilled before you begin the program in January.
-Contact your local universities and community colleges for prerequisites course offerings.
+No, prerequisites need to be fulfilled by August before you begin the program in January.
+Contact your local universities, colleges, and community colleges for prerequisites course offerings.
 See our website for equivalency tables or contact the OT department with questions.

-No. UTHSC OT program only offers the graduate program.
+No. UTHSC OT program only offers a Masters of Occupation Therapy program.

-Everyone must file an application to be considered for admission to the program.
+Everyone must submit an application to be considered for admission to the program.
 No preference is given to UT students.

 Priority is given to Tennessee residents; however, your chances for admission might still be very good.
 Please indicate if one of your parents is an alumnus.

 How do I establish residency in Tennessee?